terrazzoapp/terrazzo/www/src/pages/docs/getting-started/figma.md

 ![](/images/figma-typography.png)

 You can also extract multiple values from the same style or component.
-Simply specify it again with a different `"type"`:
+Simply specify it again with a different `"type"` (also be sure to save it to a new `token` so it doesn’t overwrite the previous one):

 <!-- prettier-ignore -->
 ```js